-7. Who will inspect the property?
+8. Who will inspect the property?

 If the property is deemed to be suitable for social housing and in an area where there is demand for social housing, the local authority or AHB will arrange for a site visit of the property to determine the condition of the property and assess the level of repairs that may be required to bring the property to the required standard.

-At the end of the site visit, the local authority or AHB will provide the property owners with a checklist list based on the Standards for Rented Houses (see para.
-5 above).
+At the end of the site visit, the local authority or AHB will provide the property owners with a checklist list based on the Standards for Rented Houses.

-8. Will the property owner have to arrange a contractor to complete the work?
+9. Will the property owner have to arrange a contractor to complete the work?